 This Art Deco-style high-rise features meeting facilities and a fitness center.
 Guest rooms have a distinctive contemporary design.
 The hotel is conveniently located near the shopping and entertainment districts.

-AAA Inspector 16: You can't get much closer to the CN Tower than this.
-In the summer months, it's a nice stroll to the waterfront area of the city.
+AAA Inspector 16: I enjoy the location.
+You can't get much closer to the CN Tower than this.
+In the summer months, I stroll to the waterfront area of the city.

 Accommodations are well appointed featuring a chic contemporary design and many offer views of the lake and Rogers Centre (SkyDome) or the CN Tower.
 The common areas are spacious and luxurious.
 Being attached to the Metro Convention Centre gives this a central city location for shopping, business, dining and entertainment needs.